spjwebmaster/drupalspj/modules/contrib/svg_image_field/README.md

 Media Entity Configuration (Requires Drupal >=8.7)

+To skip the steps below, you can install the SVG Image Field Media Bundle to import the configuration and have it set up for you, including the media bundle and Acquia Site Studio components (if the requirements are installed).

 1. Enable Media and Media Library modules from Drupal core.
 2. Go to /admin/structure/media and click the "Add Media Type" button.
 3. For the Media Type Name, specify "SVG".